paolo944/pp7_client/README.md

 python app.py
 ```

-A url wil appear in the terminal, go to it on any client which is on the same network and enjoy.
+A url wil appear in the terminal, go to it on any client which is on the same network to get the main client.

+If you want the subtitles page which updates automaticly, go to the url/subtitles .

+The subtitles are well suited for OBS if you create a scene using a web brower.

+## ⚠️ **DISCLAIMER** ⚠️
+The subtitles format is suited for my church's specific formats, so will very probably have to adapt it to your format.